mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 of the Star Legion or those few Hhkar serving in the Imperial Interstellar Scout Service.

-Hhkarn, the human name for the Hhkar language, is difficult for non- Hhkar to speak as it involves loud punctuated sounds such as hisses, growls, coughs, snarls and sharp inhalations and exhalations.
+Hhkarn, the human name for the Hhkar language, is difficult for non-Hhkar to speak as it involves loud punctuated sounds such as hisses, growls, coughs, snarls and sharp inhalations and exhalations.
 The Hhkar speak with mouth wide open and pronounce some words with a jaw snap translated as a '!'.
 Hhkar have poor hearing, often not